-All submissions for The Best Negative Data Prize in Preclinical Neuroscience will be rigorously evaluated by an internal committee comprised of members of the Global Preclinical Data Forum’s Steering Committee and with the support of leading external experts.
+All submissions for The Best Negative Data Prize in Preclinical Neuroscience are rigorously evaluated by an internal committee comprised of members of the Global Preclinical Data Forum’s Steering Committee and with the support of leading external experts.

-Each paper will undergo a 4-step review process that includes an evaluation of the data analysis and statistics (which may require access to the raw data), adherence to research rigor standards (including the ARRIVE 2.0 guidelines and Landis 4 Criteria), a technical review of the materials and methods to exclude technical errors, and a scientific review by two field-specific subject matter experts.
-The goal of this review process is to identify the submission that best exemplifies a negative data publication, excluding the possibility of technical or data analysis errors, and a publication that has implications for the field in which it is published by challenging the original notion or scientific precedent.
+Each paper undergoes a 4-step review process to include an evaluation of the data analysis and statistics (which may require access to the raw data), adherence to research rigor standards (including the ARRIVE 2.0 guidelines and Landis 4 Criteria), a technical review of the materials and methods to exclude technical errors, and a scientific review by two field-specific subject matter experts.
+The goal of this review process is 1) exclude any publications with negative results due to poor study design or possible technical or data analysis errors, and 2) to identify the submission that best exemplifies a negative data publication and that has implications for the field in which it is published by challenging the original notion or scientific precedent.

 Previous Prize Winners